Top 10 Reasons to Weekend to Milledgeville

 You may know Milledgeville as the Antebellum Capital of Georgia, or perhaps your high school senior expressed an interest in attending Georgia’s liberal arts university, Georgia College.
 However, it may be time to revisit this city with a new purpose!

 Milledgeville is also a destination filled with scenic waterways, literary legends, award-winning historic sites, and a vibrant downtown.
-Here are 10 reasons why you should take the 2 hour pilgrimage to visit Milledgeville.
+Here are 10 reasons why you should take the scenic pilgrimage to visit Milledgeville.

 1. Make a Splash

 Spend a day on the refreshing water of Lake Sinclair, and if you need to cool off, just jump in!
 Milledgeville is home to Lake Sinclair which encompasses 15,330 acres, about half the size of Lake Lanier and with a lot less boats.
 And the best part?
 The lake level is always full!
 Electricity is generated by Georgia Power pumping water from Lake Oconee into Sinclair during the day and in the opposite direction at night.

 The kids and kids-at-heart will love bouncing the waves on a jet ski or casting a rod to catch the big one!
 If you don't have a boat, no problem, many area marinas rent them by the half or full day.
 For boat rentals and fishing guides try Sinclair Marina.
 Boats and jet skis are available from Twin Lakes Jet Ski as well as Jere Shai Lakeside.

 2. March in Sherman’s footsteps